 The Missouri Department of Higher Education publishes a variety of free publications to help students prepare for postsecondary education, select a school and certificate or degree program, develop a financial plan and make wise spending choices, minimize student loan debt and learn about other financial literacy topics.
 Questions about publications or the status of a publication order may be directed to [email protected].

 Publications available to order free of charge include:

-- New!
-“The Smart Approach to Campuswide Retention and Default Prevention Efforts” - This pamphlet was created for administrators and staff currently employed at Missouri institutions and colleges to assist with developing and promoting more cohesive retention and default prevention plans.
+- The Smart Approach to Campuswide Retention and Default Prevention Efforts - A pamphlet for administrators and staff currently employed at Missouri higher education institutions to assist with developing and promoting more cohesive retention and default prevention plans.

 - The Missouri Source August 2016 version now in stock - A guide for Missouri students about planning and paying for college, including information about federal and state grants, scholarships, loans, and assistance completing the Free Application for Federal Student Aid.